bluebrown/belfast-weather-forecast/README.md

 cd belfast-weather-forecast && npm i
 ```

-Note that code is connecting to a cloudflare worker rather than the actual api.
-This is due to cors restrictions.
+Note that code is connecting to a cloudflare worker rather than the actual API.
+This is due to CORS restrictions.
 If you want to change this behavior, change the variable in the *src/index.js*

 ```javascript
 const host = 'https://weather-proxy.rainbowstack.workers.dev';